convergencelabs/convergencelabs-com/README.md

 ## Jekyll Build
 If you just want to build the site run `jekyll build`.
 The site will be generated into the `_site` directory.

+## Docker Build
+If you just want to build the site run `docker build -t convergencelabs-com .`.
+The site will be generated into the `_site` directory.